forcedotcom/java-sdk/oauth/doc/oauth-auth.md

 ### Configuring the Force.com OAuth Connector

 To use the connector, add the following servlet filter to your application's `web.xml` file:
 You can set the connection URL in the `<param-value>` for the **url** `<param-name>`or you can reference a system property or environment variable that contains the connection URL by setting `<param-value>` to ${CONNECTION_URL}.
-The AuthFilter will look for the URL in a system property and if not found there then in environment variable.
+The AuthFilter will look for the URL in a system property.
+If it's not found there, thit looks for an environment variable.

+[TODO @Nawab]: link to somewhere else that explains how it looks for this info as it's not obvious here. you might want to centralize the discussion somewhere and link to it from places like here.

 	<!-- Enables Security -->
 	<filter>